By: HISTORY.com Editors

 In 1917, two revolutions swept through Russia, ending centuries of imperial rule and setting into motion political and social changes that would lead to the eventual formation of the Soviet Union.

 In the early 1900s, Russia was one of the most impoverished countries in Europe with an enormous peasantry and a growing minority of poor industrial workers.
-Much of Western Europe viewed Russia as an undeveloped, backwards society.
+Much of Western Europe viewed Russia as an undeveloped, backward society.

 The Russian Empire practiced serfdom—a form of feudalism in which landless peasants were forced to serve the land-owning nobility—well into the nineteenth century.
 In contrast, the practice had disappeared in most of Western Europe by the end of the Middle Ages.